 - Find out when is Ganesh Chaturthi in future years.

 Where is it Celebrated?

-Mostly in the states of Maharashtra, Goa, Tamil Nadu, Karnataka and Andhra Pradesh.
-One of the best places to experience the festival is in the city of Mumbai.
-Celebrations take place in a special way at the towering Siddhivinayak temple, located in the central suburb of Prabhadevi, which is dedicated to Lord Ganesha.
+Celebrations have spread to other states including Goa, Tamil Nadu, Karnataka, Telangana and Andhra Pradesh.
+One of the best places to experience the festival is in Mumbai.
+It takes place in a special way at the towering Siddhivinayak temple, situated in the central south Mumbai neighborhood of Prabhadevi, which is dedicated to Lord Ganesha.
 An incalculable number of devotees visit the temple to join in prayers and pay their respects to the God during the festival.
-In addition, around 10,000 statues of Lord Ganesh are displayed at various locations in the city.
+In addition, around 10,000 statues of Lord Ganesh are displayed at various locations across the city.

 How is it Celebrated?

 The festival begins with the installation of huge elaborately crafted statutes of Ganesha in homes and podiums, which have been especially constructed and beautifully decorated.
 Artisans put months of effort into making the statues.
 It's forbidden to look at the moon on this first night as legend had it the moon laughed at Lord Ganesha when he fell from his vehicle, the rat.
 On Ananta Chaturdasi (the last day), the statues are paraded through the streets, accompanied by much singing and dancing, and then immersed in the ocean or other bodies of water.